WebexCC-SA/LAB-1451/docs/Main-Lab/RoomOS/rxp_xapi/rxp_xapi_http.md

             </a>

-    ??? success "Click to view a Full Example of each written using the Python Requests API"
+    ??? success "Click to view a Full Example of each written using the Python Requests API ~({{config.cProps.rxp.sectionIds.http}}.1.5.c)~"

         === "Get"